kunilovskaya/hypohyper/README.md

 ```
 sh run_all.sh
 ```
-will run the pipeline of six scripts and print the results of each step, provided that the preparatory steps i and ii are taken
+will run the pipeline of five scripts, create foders, save and load interim output and print the results of each step, provided that the preparatory steps i and ii are taken

 #### Step-by-step